 - Published REST service

 - Published web service

 To import module objects, follow these steps:

-Right-click a module in the Project Explorer and select Import document package…:
+Right-click a module in the App Explorer and select Import document from file…:

-Select your Mendix package file containing the object you want to import, and click Open.
+Select your Mendix package file containing the document you want to import, and click Open.

 Click OK to import the object into your module: